LukasBures/olynthus/CONTRIBUTING.md

 - We are using our own Custom Logger (from `/lib/logger`), to log events (built on top of Winston to replicate NestJS like logging functionality)

-- Different type of files to have the filetype as suffix in name.
+- Different types of files to have the filetype as a suffix in name.
 For example, `common.constants.ts`, `cache.constants.ts`, `common.utils.ts`, `node.utils.ts`, and so on

 - Wrap constants/utils/types under a namespace/module